devSchacht/essential-image-optimization/app/partials/book.md

 </figure>

-[Lighthouse](https://developers.google.com/web/tools/lighthouse/) is a Chrome extension that can audit for performance best practices on your local machine.
+[Lighthouse](https://developers.google.com/web/tools/lighthouse/) audits for performance best practices.
 It includes audits for image optimisation and can make suggestions for images that could be compressed further or point out images that are off-screen and could be lazy-loaded.

 As of Chrome 60, Lighthouse now powers the [Audits panel](https://developers.google.com/web/updates/2017/05/devtools-release-notes#lighthouse) in the Chrome DevTools: